docutils/docutils/docutils/README.txt

-The purpose of the Docutils project is to create a set of tools for processing plaintext documentation into useful formats, such as HTML, XML, and LaTeX.
-Support for the following sources has been
+The purpose of the Docutils project is to create a set of tools for processing plaintext documentation into useful formats, such as HTML, LaTeX, troff (man pages), OpenOffice, and native XML.
+Support for the following sources has been implemented:
-implemented:

 * Standalone files.